 Is Chitkul Open in March?

 This seems to be a popular and common question asked by people who are looking at making a Chitkul trip.
-The answer totally depends on the weather conditions.
+The answer totally depends on weather conditions.
 Yes, Chitkul will be accessible but the ease of getting here depends on the snow on the road.
 If there's heavy snowfall, some roads might be closed.
 Besides, even hotels may not be readily available in Chitkul in March if water pipes are frozen.
-So I suggest looking at the Kinnaur weather conditions before travelling.
+So I suggest looking at the Kinnaur weather conditions before travelling to Chitkul in March.

 Day 7 - Chitkul